 FOR IMMEDIATE RELEASE

-Methodology: The sample size for the survey is 500 likely general election voters in North Carolina and the margin of error is +/-4.38% at a 95% confidence interval, meaning that if this survey were repeated, results would not vary from the population by more than 4.38 percentage points 19 times out of 20.
+Methodology: The sample size for the survey is 500 likely voters in North Carolina and the margin of error is +/-4.38% at a 95% confidence interval, meaning that if this survey were repeated, results would not vary from the population by more than 4.38 percentage points 19 times out of 20.
 Responses were gathered via landline and mobile telephone interviews conducted by live callers at a professional call center.
 Demographics were adjusted to reflect the population from which the sample was drawn.
-The survey was conducted April 5 – 7, 上下棋牌 by Harper Polling.
+The survey was conducted March 15-17, 上下棋牌 by Harper Polling.
 The total percentages of responses may not equal 100% due to rounding.

 For questions, or to arrange an interview, please contact Brooke Medina, communications director, at bmedina@.